micdmy/micsync/README.md

 micsync <other-action>
 ```

-`<sync-action>` tells micsync what kind of the syncronization operation should be performed between locations.
+`<sync-action>` tells micsync what kind of the synchronization operation should be performed between locations.
-Currently, there are 4 syncronization actions defined:
+Currently, there are 4 synchronization actions defined:
 * `--backup`
 * `--work`
 * `--transfer`